abrahamabel/Muzero-GDM_Pseudo_Code/README.md

 # Muzero-GDM_Pseudo_Code
-#### Description : A Notebook that implements the Pseudocode from the original Muzero paper
+#### Description : A Notebook that implements the Pseudocode from the original Muzero paper (still a WIP : hope to complete it soon)
 ---
 ### Citations, Refferences and Resources :
 #### 1. Muzero Paper :